diamond-one/Animation-Studio-Velocity-Analysis/README.md

 ## Conclusion

-This analysis provides a comprehensive overview of the animation output across different studios and phases.
-By implementing the suggested solutions, the MBA project can achieve a more standardized and efficient workflow, ultimately leading to higher quality output and timely project completion.
+This analysis provided a comprehensive overview of the animation output across different studios and phases.
+By implementing the suggested solutions, the project could achieve a more standardized and efficient workflow, ultimately leading to higher quality output and timely project completion.